 You can check user experience recordings of all of these surveys except the link survey.

-1. Open the Surveys section and click “+ New survey.”
+- Open the Voice of customer section and click “Create survey.”

-That’s all – you can check user feedback recordings by pressing View responses in the Surveys section.
+That’s all – you can check user feedback recordings by opening the survey you want in the Voice of customer section.

 User interviews